RadiusNetworks/campaignkit-android/README.md

 Requirements for use:

-* Android API Level 18 or higher
+* Android API Level 18 or higher to use AltBeacon features.

+* Android API Level 9 or higher to use Geofencing features.

-* Google Play Services library set as a dependency if using Geofencing features.
+* Google Play Services library version 5.+ set as a dependency.

 * CampaignKit.properties file downloaded from campaignkit.radiusnetworks.com.